tjmaynes/image-analyzer-app/README.md

 # image-analyzer-web

-> a web app for analyzing images using MobileNet and ChatGPT.
+> a web app for analyzing images using MobileNet and ChatGPT

 ## Requirements